-Marlys Houck serves San Diego Zoo Global as a Senior Researcher in Biodiversity Banking.
-In this role, she manages our cell culture and cytogenetics labs, overseeing daily sample acquisition, tissue culture, and karyotyping of cell lines accessioned into the Frozen Zoo®.
+Marlys Houck serves San Diego Zoo Global as Senior Researcher in Biodiversity Banking.
+In this role, she manages the cell culture and cytogenetics labs, overseeing daily sample acquisition, tissue culture, and karyotyping of cell lines accessioned into the Frozen Zoo®.
 Her responsibilities also include sharing the resources of this unique collection with qualified researchers worldwide.
 Through her years of research, Marlys has developed a special interest and expertise in rhinoceros cell lines and karyotypes.

 Marlys earned her bachelor’s degree in Biology from California State University, Fresno, and also obtained certification as a Clinical Lab Specialist in Cytogenetics.
-She has authored or co-authored dozens of scientific and popular publications and given numerous presentations to professional groups and organizations about the Frozen Zoo® and the division’s ongoing research.
+She has authored or co-authored dozens of scientific and popular publications and given numerous presentations to professional groups and organizations about the Frozen Zoo® and the team's ongoing research.
 She enjoys nearly any activity that gets her close to nature, including hiking, biking, and gardening.